 The school aims to control pest populations and to reduce the use of active pesticides throughout the school by implementing an integrated pest management program.
 The health and safety of all persons within the school's facilities are of primary concern.
-In addition to providing parents with this annual notification, the school will notify parents in advance of individual pesticide applications of non-emergency applications of pesticides such as an insecticide, fungicide, or herbicide, other than a bait or gel formation, that is made to the school ground or building.
-Please note that notification is not given for the use of sanitizers, germicides, disinfectants, or antimicrobial cleaners.
-In certain emergencies, such as an infestation of stinging insects, pesticides may be applied without prior notice to prevent injury to students, but parents will be notified following any such application.
-Advance notice will be posted on the front door and posted in a public, common area of the school other than the entrance.
-A parent can also request to be notified by letter postmarked at least 72 hours before the application is to take place.
+The school will notify parents in advance of pesticide applications.
+Notice will be posted on the front door of the school and in the school newsletter.
+A parent can also request to be notified by letter 48 hours before the application is to take place.
 Please contact the school office if you wish to be notified by letter or wish to review the school's integrated pest management program or records.
-Your school will provide additional information regarding this.